-Bill Brinkworth There is a part of man, no matter if man or woman, big or small, old or young, that gets them in the most trouble.
+A part of all humans, male or female, big or small, old or young, gets them in the most trouble.
 This appendage, as small as it is (James 3:5), helps send many in the wrong direction (Jam.
 3:3, 4) and is responsible for many things that its owner regrets.
 This difficult to manage part of everyone's anatomy is one's tongue.

 Controlled, one's tongue can be a blessing to God and man (Jam.
 3:9, 10).
-Uncontrolled, the tongue can: - Make some to desire to govern others' lives (Jam.
+Uncontrolled, the tongue can:

+- Make some desire to govern others' lives (Jam.
 3:1).
 As Matthew Henry has said, "... do not give yourselves the air of teachers, imposers, and judges, but rather speak with the humility and spirit of learners.
 Do not censure one another, as if all must be brought to your standard." - Offend others (Jam.
 3:.2). - Govern one's whole body into doing wrong things (Jam.
 3:3, 4). - Boast.
-We are nothing on our own merit.
-If we have achieved anything more than is achieved by an another person, it is only because of God's grace, mercy, and blessing.
-Boasting elevates our successes due to our own merit and disregards God's help and influence (Jam.
-3:5). - Defile one's body (Jam.
+We are nothing on our merit.
+If we have achieved anything more than another person, it is only because of God's grace, mercy, and blessing.
+Boasting elevates our successes due to our thoughts of self-worth and disregards God's help and influence (Jam.
+3:5). - Defiles one's body (Jam.
 3:6).
 A slip of the tongue can destroy one's testimony, causing others to look at him in a less desirable light.
-Another slip can utter words that will totally change the direction of one's life.
+Another slip can utter words that will change the direction of one's life.
 Words spewed in anger can wound relationships and cause one to have a lonely life. - Unrestrained evil talk (Jam.3: 8) destroys its owner's future and the futures of others.
-The words uttered from an unbridled mouth have killed many in wars, and changed the courses of nations.
+The words uttered from an unbridled mouth have killed many in wars and changed the courses of nations.

 We are blessed to have the ability to speak.
-It can do so much harm, but it was not given to us for that reason.
-Our speech was given to bring honor and glory to God (Jam.
-9, 10), to encourage others, to give good counsel, to give words that will guide others in the way God has revealed from His Word, and hosts of other positive outcomes.
+However, it can do so much harm, but it was not given to us for that reason.

+Our ability to talk was given to bring honor and glory to God (Jam.
+9, 10).
+It should be used to encourage others, to provide sound counsel, to give words that will guide others in the way God has revealed from His Word, and hosts of other positive outcomes.

 Unbridled, the tongue will not achieve much of its original intent.
 Controlled, it can do more good than any of our other appendages.

-Is your tongue under your control or the Holy Spirit's?
+Is your language under your control or the Holy Spirit's?
 Does your lack of controlling what your tongue utters reflect what truly lurks in your heart (Jam.
 3:14)?

-"Be careful little lips what you say, for the Father up above, is looking down with love.
-Be careful little lips what you say." - Child's song.
-The Wanderings of a Raging Rumor Bill Brinkworth The student was certainly upset.
-His anger was quite clear.
-"What seems to be the problem?"
-I asked.
-"He said that I was the one that broke the class globe.
-I didn't, and he wasn't even in class on that day it happened.
-How could he have even known?"
-"Aha," I thought as I got the scent of a ruinous rumor enroute through my classroom.
-I had the class sit down as I began to publicly track down the treacherous trail of the elusive gossip.
-I approached the accuser, and queried, "Is that true?
-You are sure he broke the globe?
-You saw it happen?"
-"Well, I didn't actually see it happen.
-Keith told me he broke it."
-"Oh, I see.
-You were just believing the gossip and assumed it was true," I summarized.
+"Be careful little lips what you say, for the Father up above is looking down with love.
+Be careful, little lips what you say." - Child's song.

+The Wanderings of a Raging Rumor